Implementing and doing Human Learning Systems

 Undertaking such change is complex.
 Below is a graphic that shows the various parts of a change methodology that we have built up.
 Each element is necessary.

-John Mortimer is part of a core collective that have pulled together the Human Learning Systems concepts, and created the HLS materials.
-On the HLS website there are a collection of case studies, of which two are work that we have led.
+John Mortimer is part of a core collective that have pulled together the these concepts, and resources.
+On the HLS website there are a collection of case studies, of which two are examples that we have led.

 How we can help you